-Priya M. Abraham
+Priya M. Abraham and Jessica Barnett

-In the last five years, Americans have seen an unprecedented sweep of public sector labor reforms across several states.
-Wisconsin, Michigan, Indiana-and most recently, West Virginia in July 2016-have all become right-to-work states.
-Other states have limited the scope of collective bargaining, increased the transparency of union contract negotiations, and created stronger protections for individual workers who do not want to be union members.
-For the first time since states enacted public sector collective bargaining laws in the mid-to-late twentieth century, right-to-work states outnumber forced-union states 26 to 24.
+In the last six years, Americans have seen an unprecedented sweep of public sector labor reforms across several states.
+Wisconsin, Michigan, Indiana, West Virginia1-and most recently, Kentucky2 in January 2017-have all become right-to-work states.
+Missouri also passed right-to-work in February 2017, yet, a successful ballot initiative requires voter approval of the law in November 2018.3 Right-to-work states, including Missouri, now outnumber forced-union states 28 to 22.